udaykamboj/ModernNewTab/README.md

 **Settings not saving:**

 - Open browser console (F12) and check for JavaScript errors
-- Verify Chrome storage permissions in manifest
+- Verify Chrome/Edge storage permissions in manifest
 - Test with simple console.log statements